 The Jabra Elite 7 Active are good for neutral sound.
 Their default sound profile is well-balanced and suitable for a variety of genres.
 A bit of overemphasis in the bass range adds extra rumble, punch, and warmth to your audio, but mixes don't sound muddy or cluttered.
-Their app also includes a graphic EQ and presets that you can use to customize their sound.
-Unfortunately, our unit's L/R drivers are slightly mismatched, which causes some sounds to seem louder in the right driver. Ηowever, this may not affect every pair.
+Their app also includes a graphic EQ and presets that you can use to customize the mix.

 The Jabra Elite 7 Active are great for commute and travel.
-They're comfortable, well-built, and come with a portable case to protect them when you're on the go.
-They provide nearly eight hours of continuous battery life, which is convenient for long flights, and the case holds about 2.8 additional charges.
-Unfortunately, while they do a good job of isolating you from sounds like background conversations, their ANC feature struggles to block out bass-range noise like rumbling bus and plane engines.
+They're comfortable and well-built and come with a portable case to protect them when you're on the go.
+They also provide nearly eight hours of continuous battery life, which is convenient for long flights, and the case holds about 2.8 additional charges.
+Unfortunately, while they do a good job of isolating you from mid-range ambient noise, like background conversations, their ANC struggles to block out bass-range noise like rumbling bus and plane engines.

 The Jabra Elite 7 Active are great for sports and fitness.
-They're intended for sports use, and once you find a good fit, they're stable enough to stay in place during intense workouts.
+They're made with this purpose in mind, and once you find a good fit, they're stable enough to stay in place during intense workouts.
 They're also well-built and rated IP57 for dust and water resistance.
-Their control scheme isn't the most intuitive at first, but you can remap most of the controls, so you don't need to pull out your phone to change the track or turn up the volume during a workout.
+While their control scheme isn't the most intuitive at first, you can remap most of the controls so you can change the track or turn up the volume without needing to take your phone out.

-The Jabra Elite 7 Active are decent for the office.
+The Jabra Elite 7 Active are good for the office.
 They do a good job of blocking out office-type noise like background chatter and humming computer fans.
-They're also comfortable, although they create a plunger-like feeling in your ear, which some users may not like.
-Their just under eight hours of continuous battery life is a bit short for a 9-5 workday, but on the plus side, they come with a case that holds about 2.8 extra charges, so you can top them when you need to.
-They don't have multi-device pairing, unfortunately, but Jabra says they'll add it in a firmware update in 2022.
+While they're comfortable in-ear, using their control scheme can create a plunger-like feeling in your ear canal that gets annoying over time.
+Their just under eight hours of continuous battery life is a bit short for a 9-5 workday, but on the plus side, they come with a case that holds about 2.8 extra charges, so you can top them up when you need to.
+They also support multi-device pairing, meaning you can stay connected to your PC and smartphone simultaneously.

 The Jabra Elite 7 Active aren't compatible with Xbox or PlayStation consoles.
 You can use them with Βluetooth-enabled PCs, but their latency is too high to be suitable for gaming.
-Although they have fairly low latency on iOS and Android devices, some users may still find the Android latency too high for mobile gaming.
+Although they have fairly low latency on iOS and Android devices, you'll still find the Android latency too high for mobile gaming.

 The Jabra Elite 7 Active are truly wireless headphones, and you can't use them wired.

 The Jabra Elite 7 Active are alright for phone calls.
 They have an integrated mic that makes your voice sound clear but not particularly full-bodied or natural.
-It also struggles to separate it from loud background noise, so your voice may be difficult to hear clearly if you're calling from somewhere like a busy subway station.
-Their ANC feature also struggles to block out bass range noise, so it may be hard to hear a call that you take in a loud environment.
+It also struggles to separate your voice from loud background noise, so you aren't heard clearly if you're calling from somewhere like a busy subway station.
+Their ANC feature also struggles to block out bass range noise, so it's hard to hear the other end of your call in a loud environment.

-They have great controls.
-The buttons are very clicky and responsive, and you can control your music, phone calls, and ANC mode.
-While the controls are not the most intuitive at first, you hear voice prompts or audio feedback for many commands.
-You can remap most of the controls in the app.
+These earbuds have great controls.
+While they're not the most intuitive initially, they're very clicky, and you hear voice prompts and audible feedback chimes for many commands.
+You can also remap most of the controls in the app.
 They have an 'Auto-Pause' feature that pauses your audio automatically when you take an earbud out too.
-Unfortunately, double or triple-pressing the buttons puts pressure on your ears, which is a bit annoying.
+Unfortunately, double or triple-pressing the buttons puts pressure on your ears, which can cause discomfort the more you do it.